abpalmarini/RL-Algorithms/README.md

-# Reinforcement Learning Algorithms

-Going to reinforce **my** learning and understanding by building out all the significant reinforcement learning algorithms I come across.
+Reinforcing **my** learning and understanding of Reinforcement Learning, by building out all of the significant algorithms I come across.